 Pelham Bay Park

-The native Siwanoy Native Americans originally inhabited this area, attracted by the plentiful deer, turtle, and sturgeon.
-When the Dutch West India Company purchased the land from them in 1639, they termed the area "Vreedelandt," meaning land of freedom.
-However, after years of unsuccessful attempts to occupy the land, the Siwanoy still controlled the area.
-The most famous of these failed communities was the short-lived English colony founded by Anne Hutchinson in what is now the northwest corner of this park.
-Having fled religious persecution in Puritan Massachusetts, Hutchinson and most of her party were killed by Native Americans just a short time later in 1643.
+The Dutch West India Company purchased this land from the Siwanoy, the original inhabitants, in 1639 and called it "Vreedelandt," or land of freedom.
+Europeans made several attempts to occupy the land, the most famous of which was the short-lived English colony founded by Anne Hutchinson.
+Having fled religious persecution in Puritan Massachusetts, Hutchinson and most of her party were killed in 1643 amidst conflict between European settlers and the Siwanoy.
 The nearby Hutchinson River bears her name.

-Englishman Thomas Pell purchased 50,000 acres of land from the Siwanoy in 1654.
-Parkgoers can visit the site of the tree where he and Siwanoy leader Chief Wampage made their pact.
+Englishman Thomas Pell (1612-1669) purchased 50,000 acres of land from the Siwanoy in 1654.
 In 1666, King Charles II chartered this land as part of the Manor of Pelham.
-During the Revolutionary War, Pell's land was part of the buffer between the British-held Manhattan and rebel-held Westchester.
-Hiding behind stone walls, 600 Massachusetts Patriots stopped the British and Hessian forces from making their way north from Rodman’s Neck.
-Remains of the walls can be seen in the Split Rock Golf Course.
-A plaque at Glover's Rock commemorates this battle at Pell Point.
+During the Revolutionary War, Pell's land was a buffer between British-held Manhattan and rebel-held Westchester.
+A plaque at Glover's Rock commemorates a battle at Pell Point where Massachusetts Patriots ambushed British and Hessian forces by hiding behind stone walls, which remain at the Split Rock Golf Course.

-After the Pell family sold most of the land, Robert Bartow, a publisher and Pell descendant, purchased the remainder in 1836.
-He built the Bartow-Pell Mansion in 1842, a grey stone mansion with Greek Revival interiors located on Shore Road.
-It remained in the family until 1888, when the City acquired the estate.
-The mansion and its grounds have been maintained by the International Garden Club Incorporated since 1914.
-The site opened as a museum and educational center in 1947.
-The park’s other historic residence, Hunter Mansion, was built in 1804.
-It once housed a collection of fine wines as well as paintings by European masters.
-Today only fragments of the foundation and landscaped features endure.
+After the Pell family sold most of the land, Robert Bartow (1792-1868), a publisher and Pell descendant, purchased the remainder in 1836.
+He built the grey stone Bartow-Pell Mansion in 1842 on Shore Road.
+The City acquired the estate from the family in 1888, and it became a museum and educational center in 1947.
+The mansion and its grounds have been maintained by the International Garden Club Incorporated, now known as the Bartow-Pell Conservancy, since 1914.
+Another historic residence, Hunter Mansion, was built in 1804.
+Fragments of its foundation and landscaped features remain.

 Directions to Pelham Bay Park